 Before a session Jo will ask for details which can be answered prior to the session by completing and emailing this form.

-How much does imaging cost?
+How much does Thermal Imaging cost?

 Full body scan and benchmark report: £75 per horse.
 Full body scan and comparison report: £110 per horse.